SFDO-Community/declarative-lookup-rollup-summaries/README.markdown

 Community
 ---------

-This is a community driven tool, please help support it and share your experiences in this [Chatter group](https://success.salesforce.com/_ui/core/chatter/groups/GroupProfilePage?g=0F9300000009O5p).
+This is a community driven tool, please help support it, share your experiences in this [Chatter group](https://success.salesforce.com/_ui/core/chatter/groups/GroupProfilePage?g=0F9300000009O5p).

 Documentation
 -------------